Skip to content

 Let’s go through the above code step by step.

-The function takes in a three element nested array, the first being the camera position, the second is the ray to march along, and the third is a counter variable.
-It starts from the camera position and adds to it the distance to the environment times the ray.
 If the distance to the environment is less than a small value, then it returns the dot product of the vector to the light source with the normal to the environment at that point, or zero, depending on which is greater.
 If not, then it returns the current position, ray, and counter incremented by one.

 The power operator f⍣g allows us to evaluate the function f until the function g returns a value of 1.
 The function g takes in the previous return value of f, and the current return value of f, as left and right arguments.